smcclatchy/r-pub-quality-graphics/_episodes/02-boxplot.md

 > > 4.
 What information does the boxplot provide?
 > > 5.
 What information does the boxplot convey well?
 > > 6.
 What information does the boxplot fail to convey well?
 > {: .solution}
 {: .challenge}

 #### Subsetting data
 Select a subset of the strains.
 Choose strains with the highest and lowest mean and median red blood cell counts.
-Include the parent strains of the F1s.
+Include the parental strains of the F1s.

 ~~~